 \paragraph{Slot Filling as Token Classification}

-As in~\citep{devlin-etal-2019-bert}, we treat the slot filling as a token classification problem, where we apply a shared layer on top of each token's representations in order to predict tags.
+As in~\citep{devlin-etal-2019-bert}, we treat the slot filling as token classification, and we apply a shared layer on top of each token's representations to predict the tags.

 Furthermore, we assemble the feature vector for the $i^{th}$ slot by concatenating together the predicted intent probabilities, the word features, and the contextual representation from the language model.
-Afterwards, we add a dropout followed by a linear projection to the proper number of slots, as shown in Eq.~\ref{eq:slot:proj}.
+Afterwards, we add a dropout followed by a linear projection to the proper number of slots: {}